HaxeFoundation/code-cookbook/assets/content/cookbook/JavaScript/adding-element-to-dom.md

 This is an example to add a paragraph element to the HTML page when the DOM is ready.
 This tutorial contains two methodes; with and without jQuery.

+> Haxe can compile to many targets, this example is specific for the Haxe/JavaScript target only.

 ## Structure of this example

 Create a folder named **example** and create folders **bin** and **src**.